cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 ## Module API results

-To more accurately reflect result data for runs with test retries, the structure of each run's `runs` array resolved from the `Promise` returned from `cypress.run()` of the Module API has changed.
+To more accurately reflect result data for runs with {% url "test retries" test-retries %}, the structure of each run's `runs` array resolved from the `Promise` returned from `cypress.run()` of the Module API has changed.

 Mainly there is a new `attempts` Array on each `test` which will reflect the result of each test retry.